PaulTreanor/notes-dater/README.md

 # Obsidian Notes dater

 An [obsidian.md](https://obsidian.md) plugin that adds created_on and updated_on metadata to the top of all Obsidian notes, even old notes that were created before the plugin was installed.
+It's not quite ready for use yet.

 If you have any feedback or feature requests please open an issue or email me to let me know.

 ## Features
-- [ ] Adds created_on and updated_on metadata to the top of existing notes (should do this on plugin activation/cmd palette)
+- [x] Adds created_on and updated_on metadata to the top of existing notes
 - [ ] Adds created_on and updated_on metadata to the top of newly created notes
 - [ ] Updates updated_on metadata when a note is updated
+- [ ] Include command in palette that allows users to remove the created_on and updated_on metadata from the top of all notes

+## Current issues
+- [ ] Adding the frontmatter to the files changes the last updated time.
+This is a problem because it means that the plugin will keep updating the last updated time.
+- [ ] If frontmatter has no other content (after removing notes-dater stuff), remove frontmatter entirely

+## Things I might add in the future
 - [ ] Include settings to allow users to choose how dates are formatted
-- [ ] Include setting (or command in palette) that allows users to remove the created_on and updated_on metadata from the top of all notes

-## Changelog

 ## Installing and running the plugin in devlopment mode